-^{1. &}amp; 2.
-Source: Platinum for Fund returns and RIMES Technologies for MSCI returns.
-Investment returns are calculated using the Fund's NAV unit price (i.e. exclude a buy/sell spread) for C Class and P Class, and represent the combined income and capital returns for each of these unit classes in the specified period.
-All returns are pre-tax, net of fees and costs and assume the retirens the investment of distributions.
-Returns for P Class are net of any accrued investment performance fee.
-The returns are calculated relative to the MSCI All Country World Net Index in A\$ (nb. the gross MSCI Index was used prior to 31 December 1998 as the net MSCI Index did not exist).
+^{1. &}amp; 2 Source: Platinum for Fund returns and RIMES Technologies for MSCI returns.
+Investment returns are calculated using the Fund's NAV unit price (i.e. exclude a buy/sell spread), and represent the combined income and capital returns in the specified period.
+All returns are pre-tax, net of fees and costs and assume the reinvestment of distributions.
+Returns are net of any accrued investment performance fee.
+The returns are calculated relative to the MSCI All Country World Net Index in As.
 The investment returns depicted in the graph are cumulative on A\$20,000 invested in the Fund since inception.
 Past performance is not a reliable indicator of future returns.
 It should be noted that Platinum does not invest by reference to the weightings of the index.
 Underlying assets are chosen through Platinum's bottom up stock selection process and as a result holdings will vary considerably from the make-up of the index.
 The index is provided as a reference only.